© 2006-2008 Radicore Software Ltd

 - Page Controller.
 There is a separate page controller for each Transaction Pattern.
 This deals with all GET and POST requests, communicates with the Model, then passes the results to the View where the data is extracted into an XML document before being transformed into HTML by an XSL stylesheet.

 - XSL stylesheet.
 This forms part of the View in MVC.
 There is a separate stylesheet for each Transaction Pattern which transforms the XML document into HTML.
 Each stylesheet is broken down into a series of zones which are filled using data extracted from the XML document.
-Certain zones, such as the menu bar, navigation bar, action bar, pagination area and scrolling areas, are automatically handled by standard code.
+Certain zones, such as the menu bar, navigation bar, quicksearch bar, action bar, pagination area and scrolling areas, are automatically handled by standard code.
 Each page has one or more zones for application data which are filled using data provided by different Model components.

 The following components need to be created for each application object: